1. Editors Choice

 Gorilla 1000W Commercial DE Grow Light

-Now if a tough build is what you're after, this is the grow light you need.
+Now if you want intense coverage without taking up too much space, this is the grow light you need.

 This all-in-one system has a commanding PAR output of 2100 PPFD.
 The reflector is designed to offer an even light footprint without hotspots.
 It's also encased in a commercial-grade shell next to its ballast, complete with heat sinks and thermals to keep the system as cool as possible.